hyperledger-archives/iroha-docker/iroha-build/README.md

 bash iroha_build.sh
 ```

-This script using several `sudo` commands, so you should enter IROHA's password.
+This script using several `sudo` commands, so you should enter _iroha user's_ password.

 ```
 [sudo] password for iroha: